yangkai12/SpikeSorting/README.md

 ====================================================================================Note that the code for steps (0)-(4) and step (8) is consistent with the K-means clustering implementation process, and its code can be found from https://github.com/chinasaur/CBPSpikesortDemo.

 ## Citation
-If you find Dual-OctConv useful for your research, please consider citing the following papers:
+If you find the code useful for your research, please consider citing the following papers:
 ```
 @inproceedings{feng2021DualOctConv,
   title={Sparse coding and compressive sensing for overlapping neural spike sorting},